iiab/iiab/roles/remoteit/README.md

 ### OPTION #2: Paste your remote.it license key to IIAB + enable it + authorize services/ports

-1. Copy your remote.it account _license key_ from their Desktop Application (https://remote.it/download/) (or from their https://remote.it Web Portal) as shown in this [screenshot](https://docs.remote.it/oem-and-bulk-provisioning/registration-into-a-users-account#3.-user-receives-the-device-and-registers-his-account).
+1. Copy your remote.it account _license key_ from their Desktop Application (https://remote.it/download/) or from their Web Portal (https://remote.it) &mdash; as shown in this [screenshot](https://docs.remote.it/oem-and-bulk-provisioning/registration-into-a-users-account#3.-user-receives-the-device-and-registers-his-account).

    Paste it into your IIAB's [/etc/iiab/local_vars.yml](https://wiki.iiab.io/go/FAQ#What_is_local_vars.yml_and_how_do_I_customize_it.3F) as in this example: